-Dr. Fuhr is a Professor of Economics at Widener University.
+Dr. Fuhr is a senior fellow at the Institute and is a retired professor of economics from Widener University.
 Dr. Fuhr received his M.A. and Ph.D. from Temple University and his B.A. from LaSalle University.
 His primary research areas are antitrust, health economics, pharmacoeconomics, telecommunications, and sports economics.

 He has published over sixty journal articles.
 In the field of telecommunications, he has written on investment and innovation, rural telephony, terminal equipment and universal service.
 In health care, he has written on hospital mergers, exclusive arrangements, health insurance, bundling and doctor’s fees.
 In pharmacoeconomics, he has written on cost benefit analysis and predictive modeling.
 In sports economics, Dr. Fuhr has written on the economics of baseball and football.

 Professor Fuhr has been an expert witness on antitrust matters related to health economics and has worked on various consulting projects.
-He is an economic consultant for the Department of Health Policy and Outcomes Research at Thomas Jefferson University and affiliated with Darby Associates and Econsult.
+He is an economic consultant for the Department of Health Policy and Outcomes Research at Thomas Jefferson University and Econsult.

 Dr. Merewitz is president of LAMA Consulting, an economic consulting firm specializing in postal matters, transportation, regulation and public policies.
 He has testified on cost analysis of public utilities before state commissions and the U.S. Postal Rate Commission.